 Aug 14 Helen North - she sang salty sea-songs and did it brilliantly - watch

-Live stream - with limited socially distanced audiences once regulations changed
+Live streams - with limited socially distanced audiences once regulations changed

 Aug 19 David Sanger - rare solo performance by a travelling showman - watch

 Aug 26 Nigel Feist & Dave Ferra - feisty blues and very funny with it - watch